edenspiekermann-amsterdam/es-corresponding-models/docs/architecture.md

 │   └── contentful               - contentful client code
 │   └── layouts                  - Similar to pages.
 See below
 │   └── models                   - Similar to page sections.
 See below
-|       └── content              - Content referred to by slug
+|       └── content              - Content referred to by a url slug
 |       └── parts                - Content referred to by a section
 |       └── sections             - Building blocks of a layout
 │   └── primitives               - Similar to section paragraphs.
 See below